Cold Push Into Tuesday, Despite the Sun…

 Monday:

-Mostly sunny and breezy.
-Highs in the lower 50s.
-West winds at 10-20mph with gusts to 30mph.
+Mostly sunny and cold.
+Highs around freezing.
+West winds at 10-20mph.

 Tonight: